 Demonstrate that simulation output channels for frequency, voltage and power do not deviate from an acceptable range for a ten-second run with no disturbance.

-The product of a successful flat start will be a simulation-ready base case (the unconverted base case) with its associated dynamic data files including user models, stability data change documentation, and IDEV files.
+The product of a successful flat start will be a PSS/E simulation-ready base case (the unconverted base case) with its associated dynamic data files including user models (.dyr, .obj, .lib, and .dll files), stability data change documentation, python (.py) files and response files (.idv) files.
 The product of a successful flat start also includes the steps taken to build the flat start case such as network model changes (i.e. changing the schedule of the North DC, tuning voltages, etc.).
-The DWG Dynamic Guidelines provides additional information regarding guidelines for performing a flat start.

 Post Flat Start Activities